syncfusion-content/wpf-docs/wpf/RichTextBox/FAQ-Section/Why-does-out-of-memory-exception-throw-on-opening-large-size-documents-in-SfRichTextBoxAdv.md

 ---
 title: Opening large size documents in WPF SfRichTextBoxAdv | Syncfusion
-description: Learn here all about Why does out of memory exception throw on opening large size documents in SfRichTextBoxAdv support in Syncfusion WPF RichTextBox and more.
+description: Learn here all about Why does out of memory exception throw on opening large size documents in Syncfusion WPF SfRichTextBoxAdv and more.
 platform: wpf
 control: SfRichTextBoxAdv
 documentation: ug